music dictionary : musical symbols

 simile markssimile marks, used to show repeated groups or bars (see immediately below for more information)

-repeated passage using simile marks
+repeated groupsrepeated passage using simile marks

 do not confuse with the caesura the lines of which pass through the top line of the staff

-repeated bars using simile marks
+repeated barsrepeated bars using simile marks

-the sign or segno (Italian: sign)
+segno signthe sign or segno (Italian: sign)

-D.S.(Italian: from the sign) an abbreviation of Dal segno, term indicating a place from which a section of a piece is to be played, that place marked with a segno
+D.S.(Italian: from the sign) an abbreviation of dal segno, term indicating a place from which a section of a piece is to be played, that place marked with a segno

-Dal segno, D.S. (abbrev.): (Italian) from the sign
+dal segnodal segno, D.S. (abbrev.): (Italian) from the sign

 • da capo